 Go back to your regular SVN development directory.

-Update the version number variable in functions/strings.php by incrementing the incremental release number by 1 and adding ' [SVN]' after it ($version = '1.4.21 [SVN]';).
+Update the version number variable in functions/strings.php by incrementing the incremental release number by one and adding ' [SVN]' after it ($version = '1.4.21 [SVN]';).
 Also, don't forget to update the $SQM_INTERNAL_VERSION array!

 Add a new section in doc/ChangeLog for the new release, followed by ' - SVN'